AliBaghizadeh/Deep-Learning-on-Synthetic-Electron-Microscopy-Images/README.md

 ### Files and Instructions

 1- ***random_lattice_split_data***:  <br>
 &nbsp;&nbsp;&nbsp;This file will split your original dataset to train and valid folders.
-This approach is more suitable for using Image Augmentation generator of the Keras and &nbsp;&nbsp;&nbsp;in case you need to preserve the structure of the folder of the original images and classes.
+This approach is more suitable for using Image Augmentation generator of  &nbsp;&nbsp;&nbsp;the Keras and in case you need to preserve the structure of the folder of the original images and classes.
 I recommend having a test dataset as well. <br>
 2- ***random_lattices_vgg_ImageAug***: <br>
 &nbsp;&nbsp;&nbsp;This file applies image augmentation from keras.ImageAugmentation and then use pretrained weights of vgg model.
 This method is not memory friendly for large  datasets.<br>
 3- ***random_lattices_vgg_tf_data_dataset***:  <br>
 &nbsp;&nbsp;&nbsp;This file applies image augmentation from tf.data.dataset on whole images, split data to train and valid datasets and then uses pretrained weights of vgg model &nbsp;&nbsp;&nbsp;for training a model with optional dense layers.
 This method is memory friendly for large datasets.<br>
 4- ***random_lattices_ResNet50***: <br>
 &nbsp;&nbsp;&nbsp;This file applies image augmentation from tf.data.dataset on whole images, split data to train and valid datasets and then uses pretrained weights of ResNet50  &nbsp;&nbsp;&nbsp;model for training a model with optional dense layers.
 This method is memory friendly for large datasets.<br>